+The explicit-implicit correlations involving the PSE are certainly lower than those typically observed with the IAT, which strengthens the case for dissociation, even if it does not clinch it.
 Thrash and his colleagues have proposed a general framework within which to explore the apparent incongruence between explicit and implicit motives (Thrash, Cassidy, Maruskin, & Elliot, 2010).
-For example, they suggest that if explicit and implicit motives have different antecedents, they will show little overlap; if they have the same antecedents, the overlap will be greater.
+For example, they sugest that if explicit and implicit motives have different antecedents, they will show little overlap; if they have the same antecedents, the overlap will be greater.
 The congruence between the two classes of motive measures can also be influenced by overlap in unidentified "random error" variables (e.g., a fire alarm that goes off during one of the tests), systematic "confounding error" variables (e.g., a third variable that is correlated with both the explicit and implicit measures), or, simply, observed indicators (e.g., response to the PSE, but not to a questionnaire, may be influenced by whether the subject likes to write stories).
 Although Thrash et al. begin their discussion with the assumption that explicit motives are consciously accessible while implicit motives are unconscious, consciousness is not necessarily an element in their framework.
-In fact, their framework is so general that it could be used to explore the relations between any two constructs, regardless of whether one is conscious and the other is not.
+In fact, their framework is so general that it could be used to explore the relations between any two constructs, regardless of whether one is conscious and the other not.
 They do suggest that social desirability might be correlated with conscious motive expressions, but not unconscious ones; but this could also differentiate between obtrusive and unobtrusive measures of conscious motives.

 Thrash et al. also point out that an aggregate correlation near zero can obscure the existence of subgroups for whom the variables in question are quite highly correlated.
 Accordingly, some studies have attempted to identify dispositional variables which might moderate the correlation between explicit and implicit measures of nAch (for full reviews, see Thrash et al., 2010; Thrash, Maruskin, & Martin, 2012).
 In a study by Thrash and Elliot (2002), for example, the correlation was -.07 for subjects low in self-determination and .40 for subjects high in self-determination.
+A later study found greater explicit-implicit congruence in individuals who are high in private body consciousness or preference for consistency, and in those who are low in self-monitoring (Thrash, Elliot, & Schultheiss, 2007).
+Schattke et al. found higher explicit-implicit congruence for adults who, as children, had experienced higher levels of autonomy and relatedness (Schattke, Koestner, & Kehr, 2011).

 In establishing unconscious motivation, though, it is important that the variables moderating the explicit-implicit dissociation clearly relate to consciousness.
-Self-determination does not, intuitively, bear on consciousness, and the moderating effect of such variables is also consistent with an interpretation of PSE as an unobtrusive measure of conscious motivation.
+Individuals high in private body consciousness might be more aware of their internal motivational states, leading to greater congruence between explicit and implicit motivation - but, perhaps, only if those motives are embodied in the way that hunger and thirst are.
+Self-monitoring and a preference for consistency do not, intuitively, bear on consciousness, and the moderating effect of these variables is also consistent with an interpretation of PSE as an unobtrusive measure of conscious motivation.